agilepro/software-craftsmanship/docs/Coding/Dates and Time/date0-date-value-types.md

 The “epoch time value” represents a given point in time on a given day is just a point on the timeline.
 There are points in time before that point, and points after that point.
 This timeline is independent of any time zones.

 The most common timeline (Unix) counts the number of seconds since Jan 1, 1970 UTC as an integer value.
 Java and JavaScript count the number of milliseconds since Jan 1, 1970 UTC as a long integer value.
-Let’s call this the “epoch” value.
+Let's call this the “epoch” value.

 Consider the following table: